-The first 100 yards of the Beehive trail were actually the hardest in my opinion.
+The first 100 or so yards of the Beehive trail are actually pretty tough.
 The trail follows what looks like an old riverbed up the hillside, but you don’t walk on the ground.
 Instead you have to hop from rock to rock.
 And these aren’t big boulders.
 Nope.
 They are much smaller.

-I treaded carefully, not wanting to slip and twist an ankle in the first 5 minutes.
+I tread carefully, not wanting to slip and twist an ankle in the first 5 minutes.

-But boom!
-I survived the rocks and the trail turned left up the hill and then wound up a large granite face covered in brush and small trees.
-Keeping my eye on the blue trail markers, I kept worrying I was going to miss the first fork in the trail.
+After surviving the rocks, the trail turns left up the hill and winds its way up a large granite face covered in brush and small trees.

-I shouldn’t have worried.
-The trail sign is literally in the center of the trail.
-It looks like a small monument.
+Don’t worry about missing the first intersection in the trail, the signpost is literally in the center of the trail.
+It kind of looks like a small monument.

-At the split, I headed right towards the Beehive trail and started to make my way upwards.
-And here was where things started to get interesting.
+At the split, you’ll want to head right towards the Beehive trail and start to make your way upwards.
+And here are where things start to get interesting.

-Lots of clambering, scrambling, climbing, and shuffling as I made my way up the iron rungs and boulders.
-I edged my way across an iron grate and a wooden plank bridge.
+Lots of clambering, scrambling, climbing, and shuffling as you’ll make your way up the iron rungs and boulders.

-And the trail kept winding up and up.
-And with each climb, each turn upwards, the tree and brush cover around me became sparser and sparser until it was gone all together.
+The trail keeps winding its way up and up.
+And with each climb, each turn upwards, the tree and brush cover around you will become sparser and sparser until it’s gone all together.

-But I was never nervous.
-Before I started, I was afraid that my (occasional) fear of heights would kick in.
+I remember hiking this that first time.
+I was a little afraid that my occasional fear of heights would kick in.
 But nope.
-I was never scared.
-Instead, I was thrilled.
+I was never scared or nervous.

 I felt like a kid in a playground as I made my way up the trail.